ChaosMarc/PlugY/PlugYInstaller/PlugY_The_Survival_Kit_-_Readme.txt

 - Add command "/toggle page" to swap the content of current stash page with the content of another page in opposing stash shared/personal.
 - Add command "/rename newname" to rename your character.
 This feature is still in beta and you must exit the game to update the stats page.

-v10.00 changes :
+v10.00 changes:
 - Disable access to Battle.net via main menu button.
 - PlugY works for 1.13c version of LoD too.
 - Fix shortcut in start menu

-v9.00 changes :
+v9.00 changes:
 - PlugY works for 1.12 version of LoD too.
 - Fix somes bugs.
 - Add option for unassign skill for mods.

-v8.00 changes :
+v8.00 changes:
-- Easier installation : New installer.
+- Easier installation: New installer.
 - Can open Cow Level Portal even when player have kill the Cow King in that difficulty.
 - Display the real version of LoD in the main screen. (v 1.09d or v 1.11b instead of v 1.09 or v 1.11)
 - Add the possibility to move the unassign skills button like stash buttons. (for modders)
 - Fix crash when meeting a superunique monsters in Lod v1.11.
 - Fix skills points lost when unasssign them in mods with special skills.
-- Multiplayer : Save stash files (with client's data like version before 5.00) when a deconnection or error happend during saving process.
+- Multiplayer: Save stash files (with client's data like version before 5.00) when a deconnection or error happend during saving process.
 - Remove the "check load memory failed" message when D2gfx.dll was patched.

-v7.01b changes :
+v7.01b changes:
 - Fix the ladder only runewords features in versions 1.11 and 1.10 of LoD.
 - Fix wierd characters in some text.

-v7.01 changes :
+v7.01 changes:
 - Enabled the ladder only runewords out of realms.
 - Fixed Uber Baal AI.
 - Remove all param options set by default in PlugY.ini (like windowed mode).